 The comments in this T-SQL highlight the different parts of the recursive CTE.
 The three parts you need to include are the anchor member, the recursive member and the terminator.

 The anchor member is usually a select statement that gets the first level in the hierarchy.
 You then add a second select statement, separated by a UNION ALL, that references the CTE and the column that controls the hierarchy.
-You can then add an optional terminator that will limit the recursion to a certain number of level.
+This may seem a bit strange at first as you make think the CTE can only be referenced after the closing bracket on the CTE declaration.
+You can then add an optional terminator that will limit the recursion to a certain level.
 If you only have a set number of levels you can omit the terminator.
-The anchor member, recursive member and terminator all existing within the CTE declaration and you can then just select straight from the CTE to see the hierarchical results.
+The anchor member, recursive member and terminator all exist within the CTE declaration and you can then just select straight from the CTE to see the hierarchical results.

 Here’s an example using employees and managers.